omarHJ/Text-Editor/readme.md

-Below is an example of a `README.md` file you can include with your project:

----

 # Text Editor

 Text Editor is an ASP.NET MVC project that provides a feature-rich text editing experience powered by the TinyMCE editor.
 Follow the instructions below to get the project up and running on your local machine.